opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/css_cluster_v1.html.markdown

   grants.
 Specifically, you cannot use Default Master Keys whose aliases end with /default in KMS to create clusters.
   After a cluster is created, do not delete the key used by the cluster.
 Otherwise, the cluster will become unavailable.
+Changing this parameter will create a new resource.

 * `size` -
   (Required)
   Volume size, which must be a multiple of 4 and 10.
+Changing this parameter will create a new resource.

 * `volume_type` -
   (Required)
   COMMON: Common I/O. The SATA disk is used.
 HIGH: High I/O.
   The SAS disk is used.
 ULTRAHIGH: Ultra-high I/O. The solid-state drive (SSD) is used.
+Changing this parameter will create a new resource.

 - - -